-Mental health influences how we think and feel about ourselves, affecting our ability to learn, to communicate, and to form, sustain and end relationships.
+Mental health influences how we think and feel about ourselves, affecting our ability to learn, to communicate and to form, sustain and end relationships.

 These protective factors that are improved through our Northern Area services include resilience and coping skills, conflict and problem solving skills, encouraging family and community support, effective care for mental and physical health, tackling substance misuse, and support for help-seeking behaviour.

-mental health advice, specific information about what the Trust is doing to help, and how to get further information and support both online and in your local community.
+In this area of the website you will find further information on Trust mental health services, mental health advice, specific information about what the Trust is doing to help and how to get mental health information and support both online and in your local community.